openlawteam/tribute-contracts/README.md

 or

-> npm run deploy:rinkeby
+> npm run deploy:goerli

 ### Verifying Contracts

 To verify the contract using Etherscan you need to create an API key and update the .env file with your API key.
 Then execute the following script:

-> npm run verify rinkeby
+> npm run verify goerli

 ## Contribute